New aluminium windows can also make your home quieter, more attractive, and less drafty – and they don’t need painting like wood frame windows.

 - Minimal maintenance.
 With fewer parts than conventional windows, sliders are a nice low-maintenance, cost-effective choice for residential homes.

 - Ease of use.
 Sliders require very little effort and dexterity to open and close, so they’re appealing to older residents and those with limited physical abilities.
-They aren’t as heavy as traditional settings, and they typically glide along the window frame with ease.
+They aren’t as heavy as traditional settings, and they typically glide along with the window frame with ease.
 Simply release the latch to slide this window open.

 Double hung windows